PowershellScripts/PowershellScripts.github.io/articles/en/SharePointOnline/pnpsearchqex.md

 <br/>

-## <li> Search for Items Created by the Current User in the Last Year
+## * Search for Items Created by the Current User in the Last Year
 ```kql
 {searchTerms} AND CreatedBy:{User.Name} AND Created:{Today-365}..{Today}
 ```